Capito apparently will abandon Medicaid (her only disagreement with her party is how long this will take)

 It's being worked out in secret and it appears that it will be pushed through with little or no debate.
 Here is what Sarah Kliff at VoxCare wrote late yesterday:

 Behind closed doors, Senate Republicans have worked out a path toward Obamacare repeal.
-The plans under discussion would end . . .
+The plans under . . .

 But I can't seem to find a list of his scheduled town hall meetings

 I'm sure I'm just looking in the wrong places but I've seen nothing about a McKinley town hall meeting -- not even on his website.

 For starters, I know a number of McKinley's constituents are concerned about the what will happen to Obamacare and what its replacement will look like.
 Additionally, as one of many, many . . .

 I know, I know -- their "facts" need to adjust to what just happened

 Here is what an Intelligencer editorial claimed on March 9: